DreamWorks Internship | Join USA’s Leading Animation Studio

 • Tough Selection Process: If you need proof that it’s not easy to get in, sites like comparably.com even mention that securing an internship here is “somewhat difficult.”
 That’s just a nice way of saying they’re really picky about who they bring on.

 DreamWorks pays well compared to other animation studios, and interns even get paid, which isn’t always the case at other companies.
-While starting salaries might not be huge, there’s a lot of room for growth, and experienced animators can earn six figures.
-If you’re passionate about animation and willing to put in the work, DreamWorks can be a fantastic place to build a long-term career!
+So yeah, it can be a fantastic place to build a long-term career.
+See below.

 PositionEstimated Salary (Per Year)Notes